Oriented Category Theory: Introduction

 is adjoint to the evaluation functor

 which is compatible with composition: the diagram

 is adjoint to commutative square

-Note that commutativity required that we tensor on the left with the disk.
+Note that commutativity requires that we tensor on the left with the disk.
 Tensoring on the right with the disk is an antioriented functor, and the morphism objects are computed using $\Fun^{\oplax}$.